akretion/akaidoo/README.md

 ---

-**Akaidoo** extends the [manifestoo](https://github.com/acsone/manifestoo) CLI to list and copy all relevant source files (Python models, XML views, wizards, reports, and even OpenUpgrade migration scripts) from a specific Odoo addon and its _entire_ dependency tree.
-It's designed to streamline your development workflow by quickly providing the focused context you need; for AI LLMs for instance.
+**Akaidoo** extends the [manifestoo](https://github.com/acsone/manifestoo) CLI to list and copy all relevant source files (Python models, XML views, wizards, data, reports, and even OpenUpgrade migration scripts) from a specific Odoo addon and its _entire_ dependency tree.
+It's designed to feed AI LLMs.

 Akaidoo bridges the AI gap for Odoo by helping you:

 - 🔍 **Focus Your View:** Instantly see only the files relevant to your current task.
-- 🤖 **Boost AI Tools:** Feed precisely the right context to AI assistants like GitHub Copilot, Cursor, or Neovim's Avante for more accurate suggestions, especially powerful when including OpenUpgrade scripts for migration tasks.
+- 🤖 **Boost AI Tools:** Feed precisely the right context to AI LLMs.
+Works best with Gemini and its 1 million tokens context.
 - 📝 **Streamline Editing:** Open all pertinent files in your editor with a single command.
 - 🧩 **Understand Scope:** Quickly grasp the breadth of an addon's interactions.